This week: Technology is supposed to make our lives easier. Yeah, right.

-“The total minimum cost of U.S. teacher time spent copying and printing classroom materials,” according to Office Depot, which must be ecstatic about this waste of paper and money.
-In addition, “75 percent of U.S. teachers spending between one to two hours preparing materials each week.”
+“The total minimum cost of U.S. teacher time spent copying and printing classroom materials,” according to Office Depot.
+They must be ecstatic about this waste of paper and money.
+Technology statistics show that, “75 percent of U.S. teachers spending between one to two hours preparing materials each week.”
 Well, at least they’re highly compensated and well-respected.

 “College students who always use paper tools to prepare for exams,” according to a very pleased trade group called The Paper and Packaging Board.
 Even better for them, that stat for 2016 has risen to 48 percent.
 So much for the paperless society.